 Oh K! peeling foot mask

-You pour a sachet of serum into each sock, tie them on your feet, and leave your feet to soak in the liquid for between 1 and 1.5 hours.
+You pour a sachet of fruit enriched peeling foot mask serum into each sock, tie them on your feet, and leave your feet to soak in the liquid for between 1 and 1.5 hours.

 Basically, you’re pouring cold liquid into plastic bags and then sitting upright in case the liquid trickles up/down your legs.
 They are EXTREMELY difficult to walk in, I felt like Bambi on ice and I was terrified the bags would burst all over my carpets.
-Snuggling up (carefully) with my book, I suddenly realised my feet had been soaking in cold dissolving fluid for over 2 hours.
+Snuggling up (carefully) with my laptop to write a book review post, I suddenly realised my feet had been soaking in cold dissolving fluid for over 2 hours.

 WARNING: the next photo isn’t pleasant but I wanted to show you just how much skin this simple little mask removed from my shamefully neglected feet.
 Apologies to those of you who are squeamish, but in the interests of an honest review…